 - Enable all workers and those at risk in your organisation to read and understand instructions, risks, and controls

 It is imperative that all workers have easy access to this information to help maintain the safety, health, and welfare of all.
-Managing this is part of of the process, ensuring employees are trained and competent in their job tasks.
+Managing this is part of the process, ensuring employees are trained and competent in their job tasks.

 Risk Management Tools and Resources